 In the case of any FDA audit of your organization, it is very likely the FDA inspector will review your complaint files and could easily take a strict interpretation of their definition.
 This means every time a company receives notification that there is a problem with their product, no matter what the reason for the complaint, at a minimum it has to be documented and investigated.
 Even the return of the device my pet chewed on and no longer is working needs to be documented.
 It doesn’t matter if the complaint is valid or not, it still needs to be documented and investigated.

-Depending on how well your complaints have been documented, analyzed, and evaluated, will probably determine how much time the inspector will spend going through all your complaints.
+Depending on how well your quality complaints have been documented, analyzed, and evaluated, will probably determine how much time the inspector will spend going through all your complaints.
 Fortunately for my pet, from a reporting standpoint he will not end up with a FDA record.
 Part 803 only requires manufacturers that have received complaints of certain device malfunctions, serious injuries, or deaths need to notify the FDA of the incident.

 The best way to reduce FDA complaint inspection time is by implementing an enterprise wide complaint management process.
 In order to efficiently analyze each and every complaint that comes in, it must be an integral part of every medical device manufacturer’s overall business and quality strategy.
 It is essential in identifying potential quality issues across your entire enterprise and helps you with continuous improvements and preventing additional problems from occurring in the future.